tobortechftc/pmtischler/SharedCode/sphinx/tutorials/beacon_color.rst

 Beacon Color Detection
 ======================

+**NOTE** This tutorial does not yet work.
+The camera code does not correctly take a picture.
+Once picture is taken, the code does correctly compute the left/right of red/blue in the beacon.

 In this tutorial you will use the phone's camera to detect which side of the image has the red and blue beacon colors.
 This will rely on color detection, clustering, and centroid algorithms.
 It will use the `OpenCV